 Routes and schedules are usually put online a week or so in advance, so sign up to any newsletters, or look out for the events on Facebook.

 To watch one, you’ll just need to find a suitable place en route.
 Bear in mind they can be busy, and you’ll need to park (if you’re driving to the location) out of the way, and find a safe place to stand.
 We’ve stood at the gates of a recreation ground, on a path through a village several times, and this year we decided to try going into town as the timings worked better for us.
-Larger villages and towns will be extremely busy, so either arrive there early to mark your viewing spot, or head somewhere quieter.
+We also have a smaller one held locally that drives past our farm, so we can stand in the driveway and watch out for farmers we know.
+Larger villages and towns will get extremely busy, so either arrive there early to mark your viewing spot, or head somewhere quieter.

 If you’re with young children, make sure you’re somewhere with a large path, or slightly back from the road.
 Tractors are large vehicles and can come quite close to the edge of the road.
 Keep an eye on your kids!